Hieromon/AutoConnect/mkdocs/acupload.md

     </span></dd>
 </dl>

-The upload handler needs to implement processing based on the enumeration value of HTTPUpload.status as **HTTPUploadStatus** enum type.
-HTTPUploadStatus enumeration is as follows:
+An upload handler needs to implement a procedure corresponding with **HTTPUploadStatus** enum value indicated by the uploading process of ESP8266WebServer class, which contained in HTTPUpload.status as following values:

 - **`UPLOAD_FILE_START`** : Invokes to the \_open.
 - **`UPLOAD_FILE_WRITE`** : Invokes to the \_write.